Reconciliation Fund

 Application Process

-Grants are awarded twice per year through an application process held in the fall and in the spring.
+Grants are awarded each year through an application process that begins in the fall.
 Both individuals and organizations are eligible to apply.

 Media Requests